Vacant Home Insurance: Coverage, Costs & What You Need to Know

 Pincher's Pro Tip

 Install security measures before getting quotes.
 A monitored alarm system, deadbolt locks, and security cameras can meaningfully reduce your vacant home insurance premium by lowering the perceived risk of vandalism and theft.
+Some carriers will only offer theft coverage on a vacant home if a central monitored alarm is in place.

-Which Companies Offer Vacant Home Insurance?
+Which Companies Offer Vacant Home Insurance in 2026?

 Not every insurer offers vacant home coverage, but several major carriers and specialty providers do.
 Coverage availability varies by state, so always confirm options with a local agent.